kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

     <Missing> (human annotated) --- 'Vasotec' (extracted)
     <Missing> (human annotated) --- 'Zestril' (extracted)
 ```
-Although the human annotated data did not mention brand names of ACE inhibitor drugs (that lower blood pressure),
+Although the human-annotated data did not mention brand names of ACE inhibitor drugs (that lower blood pressure),
 the LLM "extracted" them from its internal memorized knowledge, and _correctly_ associated that `Altace` is the brand name for the generic drug `Ramipril`, and so on.
 `Trimethoprim` from the above list was incorrectly extracted -- it was present in the original image as "`Co-Trimoxazole, Sulfamethoxazole/Trimethoprim`",
 but the multiline formatting of this snippet of text in the image is likely the reason the LLM missed it.